 What Intent Is

-Intent is what your agent is trying to accomplish.
-It captures goals, gaps, decisions, and constraints: the normative layer that drives behavior.
+Intent is what your agent is trying to accomplish, as opposed to what it understands to be true.
+It covers goals, gaps, decisions, and constraints: the preferences and rules that shape what the agent pursues.

 The SDK keeps these separate because they serve different purposes.